La Push, Washington

-La Push is a small unincorporated community situated at the mouth of the Quillayute River in Clallam County, Washington, United States, in the western Olympic Peninsula.
-La Push is the largest community within the Quileute Indian Reservation, which is home to the federally recognized Quileute tribe.
+La Push is a small unincorporated community situated at the mouth of the Quillayute River in the Western Olympic Peninsula.
+It is the de facto capital and main population center of the Quileute Indian Reservation, which is home to the federally recognized Quileute tribe.
 La Push is known for its whale-watching and natural environment.
-The community has historically been located on the coast, however sea level rise led the community to begin managed retreat to higher grounds in 2017.
+The community has historically been located on the coast; however, sea level rise led the community to begin managed retreat to higher grounds in 2017.